Neurofeedback Treatment for Anxiety

 Aside from Anxiety, What Can Neurofeedback Treat?

 Neurofeedback has been explored as a therapeutic intervention for a range of conditions beyond anxiety.
+Neurofeedback has also been shown to be effective in treating major depressive disorder, providing significant reductions in symptoms.
 Some of the areas where neurofeedback has been studied or applied include:

 What to Do When Neurofeedback Does Not Work